Danish Nature

 Contact

-Associate Professor Anders P. Tøttrup
+Deputy Museum Director Anders P. Tøttrup

 Management and biodiversity in Danish beech forests

 We combine experimental approaches to create deadwood and veteran trees with investigations of existing mature beech stands to understand the links between management, habitat diversity and biodiversity in Danish beech forests.
-The project has a multi-taxa approach (fungi, lichens, bryophytes, vascular plants, insects, birds) and include economic valuation with the aim to develop cost-effective evidence-based management tools for forest biodiversity.
+The project has a multi-taxa approach (fungi, lichens, bryophytes, vascular plants, insects, birds), and include economic valuation with the aim to develop cost-effective evidence-based management tools for forest biodiversity.

 Contact